 - In October 2024, Schneider Electric, the leader in the digital transformation of energy management and automation, will announce its latest innovations at Enlit 2024.
 Against a backdrop of increasing pressure on the energy sector, the company is delivering end-to-end smart solutions across the energy chain, with the goal of enabling businesses to thrive.

-The increasing collaboration and product launch is the strategies that have expanded the market presence of the company in the Distributed Energy Generation industry and gained its competitive edge.
+The increasing collaboration and product launch are the strategies that have expanded the market presence of the company in the Distributed Energy Generation industry and gained its competitive edge.

 List of the prominent players in the Distributed Energy Generation Market: